autistic-symposium/ml-graph-network-analyser/README.md

 9* Roads: nodes represent intersections and edges roads connecting the intersections

-10* Autonomous systems: graphs of the internet
+10* Autonomous systems: graphs of the Internet

 11* Signed networks: networks with positive and negative edges (friend/foe, trust/distrust)